RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1921/Quickstart/README.md

 ### What Do You Need?

-Before going through each and every step on using RAK1921 WisBlock module, make sure to prepare the necessary items listed below:
+Before going through each and every step on using the RAK1921 WisBlock module, make sure to prepare the necessary items listed below:

 #### Hardware